Task Lighting Both Functional & Stylish for Quilt Studio

 “I love the variety of old-fashioned reproduction lights you make and the nostalgia of the old gas station and sign lighting,” she notes.
 “And I was attracted to the fact that your lights could accommodate bulbs brighter than 60 watts.”

-When Debbie found the Old Dixie Cord Hung Pendant, she “fell completely in love.”
+When Debbie found the Bomber Pendant Light, she “fell completely in love.”
 She chose the 17″ shade and customized it with a Barn Red finish.
 She also added a Red-and-White cloth cord for an added splash of color.

-She also chose a matching Old Dixie Pendant, this one in White, for the adjacent kitchenette.
+She also chose a matching Bomber Pendant, this one in White, for the adjacent kitchenette.
 This handcrafted fixture sports a smaller, 11″ shade and the same Red-and-white cloth cord.

 “I needed a light over the sink but I didn’t want anything too big,” she explains.
 “That red-and-white cord makes me smile and the light is perfect for the work space.”